 - Heat oil in a pan and add chopped onions.

-- Add ginger and garlic paste.
+- Add ginger-garlic paste.

 - Stir and then add chopped coriander leaves.
-Stir and saute till the raw aroma of the ginger garlic goes away.
+Stir and sauté till the raw aroma of the ginger-garlic goes away.

-- Next add chopped tomatoes.
+- Next, add chopped tomatoes.

 - Add turmeric powder, red chili powder and asafoetida.